Finding Simple Rewrite Rules for the JIT with Z3

 I forked the nanobind repo and hacked the CI script in order to get it to use a PyPy build with full debug information and more assertions turned on.
 In order to increase the probability of seeing the crash I added an otherwise unused matrix variable to the CI script that just contained 32 parameters.
 This means every build is done 32 times (sorry Github for wasting your CPUs 😕).
 With that amount of repetition, I got at least one job of every build that was crashing.

-Then I tried to run gdb on CI to try to get it to print a C callstack at the crash point.
-You can get gdb to execute commands as if typed at the prompt with the -ex commandline option, I used something like this:
+to print a C callstack at the crash point.
+You can get gdb to execute commands

-"set debuginfod enabled off" -ex run -ex where -ex quit \
+gdb -ex "set confirm off" -ex "set pagination off" -ex \ "set debuginfod enabled off" -ex run -ex where -ex quit \ --args <command> <arguments>

 But unfortunately the crash never occurred when running in gdb.